HyperJump-DeFi/hyperjump-api-ftm/README.md

 ## `/orderbook/:pair`

-Returns simulated orderbook data for the given Thugswap pair.
+Returns simulated orderbook data for the given Hyperswap pair.
-Since Thugswap has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the Thugswap formula (accounting for both slippage and fees paid to LPs).
+Since Hyperswap has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the Hyperswap formula (accounting for both slippage and fees paid to LPs).
 Results are edge cached for 15 minutes.

 ### Request